jundalisay/superblist/content/en/social/economics/invisible-hand.md

-The invisible hand concept by Adam Smith is one of the most important ideas in our proposed economic science, making up [the Second Law of Value](/social/economics/principles/second-law).
+The invisible hand concept by Adam Smith is one of the most important ideas of Supereconomics, making up [the Second Law of Value](/social/economics/principles/second-law).

-This Second Law leads to [the effort theory of value](/social/economics/principles/effort-theory-of-value) which then replaces marginal utility.
-Without marginal utility, then the arbitrary marginal pricing and profit maximization of Neoclassical Economics cease to be logical as they necessarily violate the [Fourth Law of Value](/social/economics/principles/fourth-law).
+This Second Law leads to [the effort theory of value](/social/economics/principles/part-2/chapter-01b) which then replaces marginal utility.
+Without marginal utility, the arbitrary marginal pricing and profit maximization of Neoclassical Economics cease to be logical as they necessarily violate the [Fourth Law of Value](/social/economics/principles/part-4/chapter-01/) which is the concept of **Natural Price**.

 <!-- As it is so fundamental, it has to be thoroughly explained. -->